Democrats, Michael Moore Won't Like DoJ's New Detention Policy

 An activist judge in California recently found in favor of open borders’ groups prohibiting separation of families by the U.S. government.
-It is absurd that lower court and nobody judges are controlling the Executive Branch of the United States.
+It is absurd that lower courts and nobody judges are controlling the Executive Branch of the United States.
 Still, Congress has made no effort to pass a law to stop it and the Executive Branch follows the rulings.
-They won’t like the DoJ’s next move.
+However, they won’t like the DoJ’s next move to attempt to deal with the problem.

 The DoJ has made the decision to circumvent this latest ruling in a case called Ms. L vs ICE.